SAP-samples/partner-reference-application/Tutorials/44b-Multi-Tenancy-Features-Print.md

 ### Enabling Printing in the Poetry Slams Application

-1. As you will print the guest list which you created based on chapter [Manage Forms](./44a-Multi-Tenancy-Features-Forms.md) follow all enablement steps described there first.
+1. As you will print the guest list which you created based on the [Manage Forms](./44a-Multi-Tenancy-Features-Forms.md) chapter, follow all enablement steps described there first.

 2. Generate access classes to the SAP Print Service API.